Edge-Analysis/Tutorials/Python_setup.md

 #### Setup a TensorFlow Environment
 TensorFlow makes building and tuning neural networks very simple.
-To create an environment that includes TensorFlow as well as other common data science packages, open Anaconda Powershell and run the following commands (note, I am naming the environment tf-cpu but you can replace this with any name you wish):
+To create an environment that includes TensorFlow as well as other common data science packages, open Anaconda PowerShell and run the following commands (note, I am naming the environment tf-cpu but you can replace this with any name you wish):

     conda create -n tf-cpu